intel/zephyr.js/README.md

 If something doesn't work, you may want to establish that you're able to upload the K64F [hello world application] (https://developer.mbed.org/platforms/FRDM-K64F/#flash-a-project-binary).

-Then, you could try the Zephyr hello_world sample to narrow down the problem:
+Then, you could try the Zephyr OS `hello_world` sample to narrow down the problem:
 ```bash
 $ cd deps/zephyr/samples/hello_world/nanokernel
 $ make pristine && make BOARD=frdm_k64f